drivet/website/content/blog/miscellanea/blade-runner-2049.md

 So Pan-Am, Atari, and the Soviet Union are *still* going concerns in 2049 if their neon and holographic billboards are any indication.
 The technology, though noticeably sleeker, is still clearly descended from the gadgets in the original movie.
 It's still satisfyingly *chunky*.
-I remember reading an article which said that the tech in Blade Runner looks as if it were descended from the [Walkman][16] rather than the [iPod][17], and truer words were never spoken (not surprising given that [Sony][18] is one of the backers of the movie).
+The flying cars look like they were inspired by DeLoreans.
+The voice commands used to control the various devices sound vaguely like the sort you'd give to an [Infocom][28] game.
+I read an article which said that the tech in Blade Runner looks as if it were descended from the [Walkman][16] rather than the [iPod][17], and truer words were never spoken (not surprising given that [Sony][18] is one of the backers of the movie).

 So, yes, the movie, like its predecessor, is simply gorgeous.
 This is a *luxurious* film.
-You can sense the huge amount of thought and effort that went into making it.
+You can sense the huge amount of thought and effort that went into the making of it.
 And you can sense someone behind the scenes arranging things just so.
 Nothing is there by accident.

 ## Refrigerators, Everywhere!